Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 ![fullscreen image](../../static/img/views_and_screens/entry_page/add_field_to_group.gif)

-## Adding Linked Entry's to a Group
+## Adding Linked Entries to a Group

 ### Adding a new Linked Entry to a Group

-Click the **+** button next to the Group and select the entry option.
+Click the **+** button next to the Group and select the Entry option.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/group_name.JPG)

-Use the New Entry Selection dialog to create new entries or select existing ones.
+Use the New Entry Selection dialog to create new Entries or select existing ones.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/entry_selection_dialog.JPG)

-### Adding an existing Linked Entries to a group
+### Adding an existing Linked Entries to a Section

-Right click on the Linked Entry that you want to add to a group, then select the add to group option.
+Right click on the Linked Entry that you want to add to a Section, then select the add to Section option.

-Select all the groups from the list that you want this linked entry to be a part of, then click done.
+Select all the groups from the list that you want this Linked Entry to be part of, then click done.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/add_entry_to_group.gif)

 :::tip

-You can edit a Linked Entry group in the same way by selecting the Edit Groups option instead.
+You can edit a Linked Entry in the same way by selecting the Edit Sections option instead.

 :::

 ## Linked Entry Section

-All Entries that a linked to the current Entry will appear in the Linked Entries Section on the right hand side the page, and will be organized by their entry type.
+All Entries that a linked to the current Entry will appear in the Linked Entries Section on the right hand side of the page, and will be organized by their Entry Type.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/other_linked_entries.JPG)

 ## Editing a Linked Entries Relationship

-Each Linked Entry can have a relationship with the entry linked with it.
+Each Linked Entry can have a relationship with the Entry linked to it.

 This relationship will show up under the name on the Linked Entry card.